mviereck/image2rootfs/README.md

 # image2rootfs
-Create a rootfs tarball from a Docker image
+Create a rootfs tarball from a Docker image.

 Pulls an image and creates a tarball at `/tmp/image2rootfs/rootfs-<image-name>.tar`.
 Pulls from Docker hub by default or from elsewhere specified with